 CAGE Code Explained: UEI vs CAGE, Federal Identity, and Government Contracting

 What is a CAGE Code?
 A Commercial and Government Entity (CAGE) Code is a five-character identifier used by the U.S. Federal Government to identify a specific physical business location involved in contracting, logistics, or supply-chain activity.
-CAGE codes are issued and maintained exclusively by the DLA Logistics Information Service and are foundational to federal procurement and defense logistics systems.
+CAGE codes are issued and maintained by the DLA Logistics Information Service and are used throughout federal procurement and defense logistics systems.

-In modern federal workflows, CAGE codes operate alongside the Unique Entity ID (UEI).
-Together, they form the backbone of government entity validation—distinguishing who a company is from where contract work is performed.
+In current federal workflows, CAGE codes work alongside the Unique Entity ID (UEI).
+Together, they support entity validation by separating who the contractor is from where contract work is tied operationally.

-Government contracting relies on a layered identity model.
-Each identifier serves a distinct purpose:
+Federal contracting relies on a layered identity model.
+Each identifier has a different purpose, and they should not be treated as interchangeable.

 UEI (Unique Entity ID)